-We find solutions to the critical questions facing the city today: how can we build inspirational housing in London, what makes our workplaces fit for the 21st century, and how should we reinvigorate our public spaces so that they engage and excite?
+We find solutions to the critical questions facing the city today: how can we build net-zero carbon housing in London, what makes our workplaces fit for the 21st century, and how should we reinvigorate our public spaces so that they engage and excite?

 Our private residential projects include house extensions, basements and loft conversions at all scales.
-A rational and pragmatic approach to each commission is combined with a desire to delight, forming spaces and places that bring joy.
+We work toward Passivhaus and EnerPHit standards of comfort and low energy, combined with a desire for spaces to delight, creating homes that bring joy.

 The project reconfigures a small studio of just 36 sqm, to create an open plan kitchen & living room with a new separate bedroom to the rear.
 The property forms part of a Grade II listed crescent in Islington, built in 1860.
 Each space was finished in a different greyscale tone to create three distinct moods within the small flat.
 A brilliant white living room is contrasted with a grey slate bathroom and a rich, off-black bedroom.